markNZed/GPT-NeoX-Colab/notebook2task.md

   - Include a `README.md` file with instructions on setting up the environment and running experiments.
   - Use Git branches or pull requests for collaborative code reviews.

-- **W&B Collaboration:**
+- **MLFlow Collaboration:**
-  - Utilize W&B's team features to share experiment results and dashboards.
+  - Utilize MLFlow's team features to share experiment results and dashboards.

 ---